 Launched to coincide with Black History Month, the Windrush Caribbean Film Festival (WCFF) is well under way.
 If you missed any of the films and Q & A audience participation find our more here.
 Set to become an annual fixture the WCFF is gaining momentum with a panel of experts discussing relevant issues around the films […]

-This Month’s Black History Month Events and What’s Still to come by Serena Lee The month, so far, has been jam-packed with BHM events sparking enlightening online conversations.
-Back on the 8th October, Black Cultural Archives hosted ‘Commemorating Black British History in the Public Realm’ an on-going lively conversation on how to practically achieve […]
+Black History Month Events 2020 by Serena Lee The month, so far, has been jam-packed with BHM events sparking enlightening online conversations.
+Back on the 8th October, Black Cultural Archives hosted ‘Commemorating Black British History in the Public Realm’ an on-going lively conversation on how to practically achieve greater diversity of representation across the […]

 By Joy Sigaud In spite of the restrictions caused by the pandemic Covid-19, the London art scene continues to thrive with many exhibitions now presented online.
 This Black History Month sees a number of Black artists making their mark in the sector which can be visited for the live experience.
 Doyle Wham, a contemporary […]